GITBoy-from-mars/News-App-by-Python/README.md

 # News-App-by-Python
 Create a news app by python code <br>
-in this cod enter your API Key and important is in APi key find the  q={---} and instead of (----) enter your input variable which is response from the user
+in this code enter your API Key <br>
+Important ---> In this API key find q={---} and instead of (---) enter your input variable name as a f-string which is response from the user